-TABLE 18 - Natural and man-made barriers
+TABLE 19 - Natural and man-made barriers

-Freshwater morphology structures Number Dist Comment Barriers to migration 1 0-5 km natural barriers
+Freshwater morphology structures Number Dist Comment Barriers to migration 3 5-20 km All natural barriers

-Table 18 summarises the occurrences of morphological structures within the contributing catchment area up to a distance of 20 kilometres from the designated shellfish area.
+Table 19 summarises the occurrences of morphological structures within the contributing catchment area up to a distance of 20 kilometres from the designated shellfish area.
 Map 28 illustrates this.
 Any impacts associated with barriers, which could include impacts on flow, sediment movement and fish migration, are likely to be localised.

-There is 1 natural barrier to fish migration within the catchment, but it does not occur in the vicinity of the shellfish area.
-It is therefore unlikely to affect shellfish water quality in this shellfish area.
+There are 3 natural barriers to fish migration within the catchment but none of them occur in the vicinity of the shellfish area.
+These are therefore unlikely to affect shellfish water quality in this shellfish area.